jellison8640/site/docs/about.md

 # Hello!

 <img align="right" src="photos/flam.jpg" width="375" height="500">
 My name is Jordan and I earned a BA from Colorado College in 2019.
 I completed an undergraduate thesis about the effects of predation of Flammulated Owls by Red Squirrels entitled [The Rodent Eats the Raptor](https://digitalccbeta.coloradocollege.edu/pid/coccc:31273 "My Thesis!").
 While I have experience working with various types of birds, I am most interested in working with raptors in the area of quantitative and/or spatial ecology.
-I'm highly motivated to begin working towards a graduate degree as a way to dive deeper into avian conservation and ecology.
+I'm very excited to begin working towards a master's degree at New Mexico State University in January 2021.

 ### Current Projects